-- a) Side Pods must be fitted to a Kart at all times. - > Including any attached panels, they must not extend past the outside edge of the rear tyres. - b) Side Panels are permitted to be fitted to a Kart, and if used they must: - Be fitted to either the inside plane or outside plane of the side pod; - Not extend past the outside edge of the rear tyres when fitted; - Only be made of Coreflute® sheeting; - > Be securely fastened using 'button' or 'countersunk' type fasteners only, with suitable washers to prevent pulling through the Side Panel; - Not protrude above the Driver's shoulders whilst sitting in the normal position in the Kart;
+- a) Side Pods must be fitted to a Kart at all times. - Including any attached panels, they must not extend past the outside edge of the rear tyres. - b) Side Panels are permitted to be fitted to a Kart, and if used they must: - Be fitted to either the inside plane or outside plane of the side pod; - Not extend past the outside edge of the rear tyres when fitted; - > Only be made of Coreflute® sheeting; - > Be securely fastened using 'button' or 'countersunk' type fasteners only, with suitable washers to prevent pulling through the Side Panel; - Not protrude above the Driver's shoulders whilst sitting in the normal position in the Kart;

-- Not exceed 660mm from the ground at any point, when measured behind the rear axle centreline; - Not have the bottom edge below the bottom of the Frame; - ➤ Have the rear crash bar visible when looking side on (90 degrees) to the rear of the panels; - ➤ Have the panel side height not exceed the plane between the front axle centre, and the Drivers shoulder height or 660mm from the ground (whichever is the lower), when measured at the rear axle centreline; - Have all panel edges taped, wrapped or covered so no sharp edges are exposed; - Not have any external bars, plates, air ducting or protrusions on the outer surface; - ➤ Be braced internally using a lightweight material such as aluminium angle or tubing, which must not have any sharp angles and/or sharp bends. - c) Side Panel internal air ducting, may be used, however it must remain within the bodyline limitations and must only be manufactured of Coreflute®. - d) A Nassau Panel must be fitted to a Kart at all times. - > It may extend a Maximum of 50mm above the top of the steering wheel. - e) Either a Rear Crash Bar or a Rear Impact Protection device must be fitted to a Kart at all times. - f) A Nose Cone must be fitted to a Kart at all times.
+- Not exceed 660mm from the ground at any point, when measured behind the rear axle centreline; - Not have the bottom edge below the bottom of the Frame; - ➤ Have the rear crash bar visible when looking side on (90 degrees) to the rear of the panels; - ➤ Have the panel side height not exceed the plane between the front axle centre, and the Drivers shoulder height or 660mm from the ground (whichever is the lower), when measured at the rear axle centreline; - Have all panel edges taped, wrapped or covered so no sharp edges are exposed; - Not have any external bars, plates, air ducting or protrusions on the outer surface; - ➤ Be braced internally using a lightweight material such as aluminium angle or tubing, which must not have any sharp angles and/or sharp bends. - c) Side Panel internal air ducting, may be used, however it must remain within the bodyline limitations and must only be manufactured of Coreflute®. - d) Either a Rear Crash Bar or a Rear Impact Protection device must be fitted to a Kart at all times. - e) A Nose Cone must be fitted to a kart at all times. - f) A Nassau Panel must be fitted to a kart at all times, and no part of any Panel/fairing may extend more than 80mm above the top of the steering wheel. - g) A kart may also use a one-piece Superkart style fairing combining the Nose Cone and Nassau Panel.
+For these fairings the following conditions also apply: - ➤ The style is free forward of the steering wheel but still must comply with general kart dimensions Section T.10.1, Nose Cone Section T.2.8 and Nassau Panel Section T.2.11, however, the Nassau Panel may be wider than 500mm. - They must not protrude rearward of the steering wheel when seated in the Kart; - They must be completely hollow except for strengthening panels, be of sound construction and be securely fastened to the frame; - > Construction must be of either plastic or composite materials. - They must not be adjustable by any means whilst the kart is in motion; - They must be easily removable for scrutineering.